-- a) from Use Classes A1 (retail) and A2 (financial and professional services) to A3 (restaurants and cafes) - illy reference other premises in the Oulton Broad District Shopping Centre to Use Class A3 (restaurants and cafés), A4 (drinking establishments) and A5 (hot food takeaways).
+- a) from Use Classes A1 (retail) and A2 (financial and professional services) to A3 (restaurants and cafes) - b) other premises in the Oulton Broad District Shopping Centre to Use Class A3 (restaurants and cafés), A4 (drinking establishments) and A5 (hot food takeaways).

-- Flood Zone 3 and 2 according to EA mapping. - Centre is in Waveney District and Broads Authority Local Planning Authority areas. - Next to protected open space Nicholas Everett Park. - Spar is the largest retail unit in this centre. - In Oulton Broad Conservation Area.
+- Flood Zone 3 and 2 according to EA mapping. - Centre is in Waveney and Broads Local Planning Authority areas. - Next to protected open space Nicholas Everett Park. - Spar is the largest retail unit in this centre. - In Oulton Broad Conservation Area.